 Should you need to take your video editing further, say to cut out any outtakes, you can still use the Video Editor app or iMovie on your PC or Mac respectively.

-If you want even more sophistication in your video editing I would recommend using HitFilm Express from FXHome.
+If you want even more sophistication in your video editing, I recommend using HitFilm Express from FXHome.

 HitFilm Express is a free video editing app that puts professional-grade video tools at your fingertips.
 It combines a video editor with VFX tools.
 If you are familiar with Adobe’s creative tools, it’s a bit like Premiere Pro combined with After Effects.